 Follow these first aid guide to treating abdominal injuries.

 1. Place the victim at a total rest while you assess the injury.
-Assist the person to lie down in a position of the greatest comfort.
+Assist the person in lying down in a position of the greatest comfort.
 The best position is usually lying on the back or the uninjured side, with both knees drawn up.
 This position is recommended to relieve pain and spasm.

 2. Loosen any tight clothing, particularly at the neck and waist area.
 Proceed in checking for signs of injury and control any bleeding.

 3. Seek further medical assistance by calling Triple Zero (000).
-If there are other people in the area, ask them to call an ambulance while you attend to the victim.
+If there are other people in the area, ask them to call an ambulance while attending to the victim.

 5. Do not give the person any food or drink.
 Also, do not apply direct pressure or avoid pushing the organs back into the wound.